Wondering what to do in Kyrgyzstan? Add these items to your bucket list.

 5. Sleep in a yurt

-Be aware that hot water will be tough to find, as well as electricity or generators generally.
+Be aware that hot water will be tough to find, as will electricity or generators generally.

 7. Taste horse meat and milk